Sporting Kansas City vs. Real Salt Lake | 2017 MLS Match Preview

 Defender Chris Wingert is another new question mark for the injury-riddled visitors, too.
 Wingert also departed last weekend's match early after taking a shot to the head, and close-ups shortly after the incident showed him clearly dazed.
 If Wingert can't go on the weekend, that's one more hole in the defense in front of whoever's in goal.

-Forward Joao Plata is half-speed at best, out at worst, with a quad strain.Striker Yura Movsisyan is always a threat to score, however, and winger Brooks Lennon has provided plenty of spark up front since coming home from his time at Liverpool.
+Forward Joao Plata is back from a quad strain, striker Yura Movsisyan is always a threat to score, and winger Brooks Lennon has provided plenty of spark up front since coming home from his time at Liverpool.

 - Suspended: None